Phase 2 – Ministry Foundations

 John 2:12

-12After this he went down to Capernaum, he, and his mother, and his brethren, and his disciples: and they continued there not many days.
+12After this he went down to Capernaum with his mother, his brothers, and his disciples, and they stayed there for a few days.

 Section 31